baskargroup/flowbench-tools/DownSampling/README.md

 The primary purpose of this script is to:
 1. Load data from a PVTU file.
-2. Resample the data into a specified image format.
+2. Resample the data into a specified resolution e.g., 512x512.
-3. Extract specific fields from the resampled data.
+3. Extract specific fields e.g., `u,v,p` from the resampled data.
 4. Combine these fields into a single array.
-5. Save the combined array in NPZ format for easy loading and use in Python.
+5. Save the combined array in NPZ format for easy loading and use by downstream tensor creation for ML.
+Refer to the `DataPrep` directory in this repository.

 ## How to Use